 - (Optional) Use the buttons on the toolbar to add text formatting (eg. font, size, color), links, bullets, and images.

-Note: To change the background color of a cell just click on the "Background Color" option shown below.
+Note: To change the background color of a cell just click on the "Background Color" option.
 To do this for multiple cells, highlight the ones you want and click the same button.

 Add or remove rows and columns

 Our Table Handler make it easy for your to add and remove rows and columns within your table as quick as a click of your mouse!

 - At the top of the column your cursor is on there is a left arrow and right arrow.
 Clicking the right arrow will add a column to the right of the column you are on, and clicking the left arrow will add one to the left.

 - Decide that you didn't want that column?
 Navigate your cursor to the column you would like removed and click the X above it and it's gone!